Choosing the ideal buggy

 Buggies come in different weights depending on what they’ve been designed to do.
 For example, a fully featured buggy that can handle multi terrains or take more than one child can be up to 13kgs, whereas a travel buggy can be as light as 6kgs.
 The less functionality that the buggy offers the lighter it will be.
 You’ll need to weigh up functionality vs weight to determine what you’re happy to live with.
 Consider how high your car is because you’ll need to lift the folded buggy into the boot.
 A well designed fully featured buggy will still be light to push and manoeuvre around shopping aisles and over kerbs.

 Whoever said that size doesn’t matter has obviously never pushed around a buggy!
 Selecting the size of buggy that suits your lifestyle is key.
-For example, if you live in the city, regularly catch public transport, plan to do a lot of shopping or have limited storage space, you will want something that is compact and slimline.
+For example, if you live in the city, regularly catch public transport, plan to do a lot of shopping or have limited storage space, your ideal buggy will be compact and slimline.
 You also need to consider the size of your car boot.
 There’s nothing worse than struggling to get your buggy in your boot while a car sits impatiently behind you waiting for you to vacate your parking spot.
 We recommend testing the ‘boot fit’ at your local retailer to make sure it fits in with ease.
 If you plan to travel a lot, consider getting a compact buggy that doesn’t take up a lot of space in your car and doesn’t feel too cumbersome to deal with at an airport.